Skip to article frontmatterSkip to article content

 <Figure size 640x480 with 1 Axes>

-Figure 1:Potential energies for a spherical universe with Ωm0=1\Omega_m^0=1.
+Figure 1:Potential energies in the case of a spherical universe with Ωm0=1\Omega_m^0=1.

 According to figure Figure 1, Einstein’s solution at a=a0a=a_0 is unstable.